virtual-labs/exp-textural-variation-sedimentary-rocks-coep/experiment/theory.md

 |Sand|1/16-2mm | Sand |Sandstone |
 |Silt|1/256-1/16mm | Silt |Siltstone |
 |Clay|1<256mm | Clay |Claystone,mudstone and shale |

-Textures are said to be primary, where the detrital grains possess their arrangement that existed after they came to rest in the basin of deposition or after precipitation (in the case of crystallines).
+<br>Textures are said to be primary, where the detrital grains possess their arrangement that existed after they came to rest in the basin of deposition or after precipitation (in the case of crystallines).
 Secondary textures are produced due to the alteration in the original arrangements of grains.
 Grains are rearranged due to the weight of overlying sediments causing compaction during lithification.

 ### Textures are controlled by the following factors:
 -  The nature and type of the source rocks or provenance.
 It can be igneous, sedimentary, and metamorphic;
 - Texture and composition of pre-existing or source rock;